Subscribe to get more!

 The fan is powered by an old solar panel of the type that sits on car dashboards to keep the battery charged.
 It is directly wired to the fan so that the fan only blows when the sun is shining and blows more as the sun gets brighter.

+A stand isn’t necessary, the cooker can, quite happily, sit on a table or the ground.
 Our cooker gets around on the base of an old swivel chair to make it easier to move.

 Sunlight is light and heat.
 Some of the heat is absorbed through the glass and conducted insided the box, but most of the heating comes from the light.
 Photons which have very short wavelengths pass easily through the glass.
 Once through, they either strike the cooking vessel or are reflectes from the walls onto the cooking vessel.